 How to use Tandem?

-I recommend you use this language exchange app if you do not know any native Russians in person.
+I recommend you use this exchange app if you do not know any native Russians in person.
 It’s almost always better to practice in person.
 But if this is not the case, or you can only practice in person once per month or less, it makes sense to go for Tandem.

 It’s also an option if you’re a little shy.
 With Tandem you can practice whenever you feel like it, and you can also start with typing.
-And once you’ve built up confidence with a specific partner, you can go for audio messages.
+And once you’ve built up confidence with a specific language exchange partner, you can go for audio messages.
 And later video.

 Tandem is a good language exchange app that you can use to learn Russian.
 Its strengths are at connecting Russian speakers with learners.
 And allowing them to communicate in different forms.

 Google Translate is a great app to have ready on your phone.
-Often you’ll hear or read an unknown Russian word, and you can then look it up.
+Often you’ll hear or read an unknown Russian word, and you can then quickly look it up.
 This helps you in the moment to understand what is meant.

 I tend to use Google Translate nowadays if I quickly need to write a larger amount of text on my laptop.
 I’m still slow at typing Russian, so I tend to write it in English.
-Then I translate it with Google Translate and do a manual check up if everything looks how I want it in Russian.
+Then I translate it with Google Translate and do a manual check if everything looks how I want it in Russian.

 AnkiDroid is a simple app that you can use to learn new vocabulary.
 It’s a flash card app based on the ‘spaced repetition’ principle.
 That means that you will see flash cards you find most difficult, the most often.